Recordings for Students and Faculty

 - Requests submitted Monday through Thursday will be available within 48 hours; Friday through Sunday requests will available the following Tuesday afternoon.
 While the timeliness of each order will depend on the volume of requests, the office will make every effort to follow the above time schedule.

-- If necessary, we can deliver transferred tracks to you by e-mail.
-Otherwise, bring a blank CD to the Music Library when you submit a recording request.
+- We can deliver transferred tracks to you by e-mail.
+If you'd rather have a CD, bring a blank one to the Music Library when you submit a recording request.

 Services for Non-University Clients